 They sough the rumour of mortality.”

-Authors of the Irregular Ode will retain some of the elements of an ode, but have the freedom to experiment.
+Authors of an Irregular ode will retain some of the elements of a classic ode, such as tone and subject, while enjoying the freedom to experiment with rhyming and structure.

 Scatter, as from an unextinguish'd hearth